Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/boneconstraints.md

 **Scroll down to the bottom of this page to see a detailed explanation of all bone constraint options.**

 ::: warning
-Keep in min that the physics simulations can slightly change their behavior depending on the max FPS settings of your users.
+Keep in mind that the physics simulations can slightly change their behavior depending on the max FPS settings of your users.
 The Wallpaper Engine editor will always render at a high frame rate.
 You can apply your wallpaper to the desktop and set a low FPS limit of 10-15 in the Wallpaper Engine settings to see how the wallpaper performs under stricter FPS rules.
 :::

 ## Bone Physics Examples